Haoming02/TensorRT-Cpp/README.md

     > `<path to opencv>\build\x64\vc16\bin\opencv_world4100.dll`
 10. Build

+> For other OS, you will need to modify [`path_util.h`](https://github.com/Haoming02/TensorRT-Cpp/blob/main/src/path_util.h) using platform-specific implementation

 ## Benchmark
 Running `4xNomos8kDAT` with input size of `128` and overlap of `16`* on a RTX 3060: